rgj40q/laughing-succotash/doc.md

 The second consists of transitive adverb type B, then optional adverb type B phrase, then obligatory subargument (note the level shift).
 * // to do: examples

 Similarly, ADVERB B SUBPHRASE may be single or multiple.
-If multiple, parts may be separated with subadverb B conjunction 'ef', and if they are, there may be an subadverb B conjunction in the beginning.
+If multiple, parts may be separated with subadverb B conjunction *ef*, *of*, and if they are, there may be an subadverb B conjunction in the beginning.
 * // to do: examples

 Each single is of two types.
 The first consists of intransitive subadverb type B, optionally followed by an adverb type B subsubphrase.